What is ABC Analysis in Inventory Management?

 Why Use ABC Analysis in Inventory Control?

 ABC analysis helps businesses identify which items are tying up capital and which truly drive value.
-It allows businesses to focus on high-value items, improving reordering accuracy, and ensuring essential goods are available when needed.
+It helps businesses focus on high-value items, improving reordering accuracy and ensuring essential goods are available.
 Lower value, slow-moving items require less frequent replenishment, freeing resources for more important stock.

 Toyota, for example, keeps fast-moving parts readily available and only orders slower-moving parts when needed.
-Something similar is done by Walmart.
-They ensure that their high-demand products are always in stock while allowing suppliers to deliver their slow-moving products as needed, reducing storage expenses.
+Walmart follows a similar approach.
+They keep high-demand products in stock while letting suppliers deliver slow-moving items as needed, reducing storage costs.

 ABC Analysis: Step-by-Step Process with Example